assurance-maladie-digital/vue-dot/docs/en/components/date-picker/README.md

 ### Birthdate

-You can turn the picker into a birthdate picker (select year, then mounth and finally date).
+You can turn the picker into a birth date picker (select year, then month and finally date).

 <Example value="en/date-picker/birthdate" />